loadingio/ldloader/README.md

 create an object for each loader you want to use:

 ````
-    var ldld = new ldLoader({ ... });
+    var ldld = new ldLoader(config);
 ````

-Configuration:
+config includes following options:

+ * root: element for your loader. default null
+   - could be css selector, element, or array of css selectors/elements.
+   - ldLoader will create one automatically if omitted, and append it under container.
+   - if root is an array, ldLoader instance will work on every element in the array.
  * container: where root should be put in. default null.
    - will be root.parentNode if omitted.
    - will be document.body if both root and container is omitted.
- * root: element for your loader. default null.
-   - ldLoader will create one automatically if omitted, and append it under container.
-   - you can specify an array of root to controls all these loaders with one instance of ldLoader.
  * class-name: additional class over root. default '' and is optional.
    - you can also add classes directly onto the root element you provided.
  * active-class: class added to root when loader is toggled on. default 'running'.
    - useful when working with different css libraries.
+ * inactive-class: class added to root when loader is toggled off. default is null.
  * auto-z: update root's z-index automatically. default true.
  * base-z: the minimal z-index of root. default 10000.
    - with auto-z, ldLoader keeps track of all loaders' z-index and always use larger z-index for newly toggled loaders. base-z is then used as a base value for all auto-z loaders.